middlebury/styleguide/_editorial/c.md

 **collective nouns**

-Collective nouns related to quantity (percentage and fractions—**thirty percent, one- fourth, half**) take a singular verb when preceded by *the*.
+Collective nouns related to quantity (percentage and fractions—_thirty percent, one-fourth, half_) take a singular verb when preceded by *the*.
 Otherwise, the verb agrees with the number of the noun in the prepositional phrase that follows it:

 `After receiving their pink slips this week, the third of employees with stock options has decided to cash in company stocks.`

 But:

-`Fortunately, four fifths of the employees **have** stocks to cash in.` (plural noun in prepositional phrase)
+`Fortunately, four fifths of the employees have stocks to cash in.` (plural noun in prepositional phrase)

 `Unfortunately, four fifths of last year’s harvest was lost.` (singular noun in prep phrase)